 Competition authorities should revisit their conception of competition, including the underlying assumptions, to better understand the competitive dynamics in different industries.
 In engaging in this review, competition authorities should consider the developments in several inter-disciplinary fields, such as behavioral economics, new institutional economics, and evolutionary economics.
 The literature can provide competition authorities a richer understanding of observed behavior in the marketplace, how consumers choose, and additional remedial options, such as default options.
 Ultimately, these interdisciplinary economic theories can improve antitrust analysis by helping us understand first what competition is, second what competition can achieve for us, and finally how competition can promote the good life.

 Stucke, Maurice E., "Reconsidering Competition" (2011).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.